Getting Started with Placement Agencies

 - Search for a variety of agencies that target industries, positions, and specialty areas of interest to you.
 Some placement agencies specialize in supplying contracted library services for particular types of libraries such as public or federal.
 Research the types of contracts that the agency supplies if you're interested in gaining experience in a particular workplace.

-- A placement agency is a third party working to match your skills and long-term goals to a job.
+- A placement agency is a third party working to find an individual whose skills match their client's job opening needs.

 - Be professional in all of your interactions and treat agencies as you would an employer.

 - Be available.
 Most agencies expect you to make yourself available when they offer you a position.
-If you turn down more than a couple of opportunities, they may not be as quick to consider you for the future.
+If you turn down more than a couple of opportunities, they may not be as quick to consider you for future positions.

 - Make a list of the skills you have to offer to an employer.